GWR 7800 Class: Locomotives

 See: List of GWR 7800 Class locomotives for all Manor locomotives built.
 Nine locomotives have been preserved:

 Model railways

 Mainline Railways had OO gauge Manor Class models in their catalogue in 1983, with a model of Cookham Manor in GWR green and a retooled model of Lydham Manor in BR lined green.
 Mainline's tooling was later used by Bachmann Branchline, but is not currently in production.
-Both Dapol and Accurascale released 00 gauge renditions of the 78xx in fall of 2022.
+Both Dapol and Accurascale released 00 gauge renditions of the 78xx in Autumn of 2022.

-Prior to 2011, Ixion Models created a model of the 78xx in N scale.
-Dapol purchased the rights to produce the Ixion 78xx in 2011.